amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 | Add the close buttons

-Create a new file  name it closebutton.qml
+Create a new file  name it CloseButton.qml

-closebutton.qml
+> components/CloseButton.qml

 ```qml
 import QtQuick